Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density

 Where $R$ is the half-density radius and $d$ is the diffuseness parameter, while $\rho_{0}$ denotes the normal nuclear density in Eq.(\ref{Wood-Saxon}).
 And local Thomas-Fermi approximation Eq.(\ref{Thomas-Fermi}) is used to initialize the momentum.

 Thomas-Fermi approximation depends on nuclear matter density, the coefficient 0.197 is the unit conversion between $\rm fm^{-1}$ and GeV.
-For example, at the center of an Au atomic nucleus, the density is about $\rho\sim0.168~\rm fm^{-3}$, corresponding to a Fermi momentum of about $p_{\rm F} \sim0.267$ GeV.
-Then these nucleons undergo transport simulations by Hamiltonian canonical equations Eq.(\ref{HamiltonianEq}) in the fields that they generate, such as electromagnetic field, Kaon potential field~\cite{BROWN1994937}, baryon mean-field~\cite{Gale19901545} and others.
+For example, at the center of a gold nucleus, the density $\rho \sim 0.168~\mathrm{fm}^{-3}$ corresponds to a Fermi momentum of $p_{\mathrm{F}} \sim 0.267~\mathrm{GeV}$.
+Subsequently, the evolution of these nucleons is simulated by solving the Hamiltonian canonical equations (Eq.~\ref{HamiltonianEq}) in the presence of the fields they generate, including the electromagnetic field, kaon potentials~\cite{BROWN1994937}, baryon mean-fields~\cite{Gale19901545}, and others.